-Since the [Pullup] and [Pulldown] tables will be created by subtracting the clamp data from the raw driving output data, then the resistor effects should not appear in these sections and no adjustment to them is necessary.
+Since the clamp measurements include the termination effects and the [Pullup] and [Pulldown] tables will be created by subtracting the clamp data from the raw driving output data, the resistor effects should not appear in these tables and no adjustment to them is necessary.
 The only change needed to the raw data is to make sure that the resistor's effects are not "double-counted" with the [POWER Clamp] in addition to the [GND Clamp].
 The easiest way to accomplish this is by adjusting the power clamp data before it is clipped for inclusion in the IBIS model.